Overview

 • delivery_channel

-• transaction_reference
+• identifiers (including any transaction_reference entries)

 • Person identity claims